When you’re hungry for scran and ale, Northumberland has some of the best pubs in the North to satisfy any thirst and every hungry stomach.

 From traditional old coastal pubs that have played host to local fishing communities for generations to sleek modern bars where cocktails replace the ale and heels replace the wellies.

 To help you choose where to sink your anchor, here is our list of the top 7 pubs in Northumberland – unique, unusual and brilliant.
-All tried and tested by us; for the purposes of research obviously.
+Many tried and tested by us; for the purposes of research obviously.
 Hic.

 All pubs are independently selected by our editor.
 If you book something through the links on this page, we may earn an affiliate commission.